 A picture-perfect partnership of art and conservation

-Creative Causeway, a new pilot project being run in partnership with the National Trust, will see six local artists showcasing their work with a pop-up gallery at Innisfree Farm, beside the Giant’s Causeway.
+Creative Causeway is a group of six local artists who, in partnership with the National Trust, showcase their work in the Boat House Gallery at Innisfree Farm, beside the Giant’s Causeway.

 Creative Causeway spokesperson, Jim Allen said, ‘There is a natural synergy between what the National Trust is doing as a conservation charity and what we love to create through our art, so this new partnership was an ideal fit for everyone involved.
 All six of us take inspiration from the land and sea around us and the Giant’s Causeway is the perfect location for us to create our work.

-‘As we will be based so close to the Causeway itself, we hope to be seen as an additional visitor attraction and a special experience.
-Visitors and locals alike can book us for a whole range of artistic workshops as well as visit our gallery space.
-We are really looking forward to the launch event and being able to call the beautiful setting of the Giant’s Causeway our work place.’
+‘As we are based so close to the Causeway itself, we're offering an additional visitor attraction and a special experience, where people can come and see us work and see our pieces.
+We feel very priviledged to be able to call this beautiful setting of the Giant’s Causeway our work place.’

-The local artists who will be exhibiting their work in the Boat House Gallery, so named because it is home to one of the most famous traditional racing Drontheims (fishing yawls) of the region, come from right across the North Coast.
+The local artists who exhibit their work in the Boat House Gallery, so named because it is home to one of the most famous traditional racing Drontheims (fishing yawls) of the region, come from right across the Causeway Coast.
 Crafters include Eleanor-Jane McCartney, Malcolm Murchison, F.Y.N.
-Shannon, Frankie Creith, Jim Allen and Kathryn Reid who will be based in the Boat House Gallery for the next five months.
+Shannon, Frankie Creith, Jim Allen and Emer Dixon.